Degradome sequencing: MicroRNA Research

-Degradome sequencing has been used to identify microRNA (miRNA) cleavage sites, because miRNAs can cause endonucleolytic cleavage of mRNA by extensive and often perfect complementarity to mRNAs.
-Degradome sequencing revealed many known and novel plant miRNA (siRNA) targets.
+MiRNAs are highly conserved across a variety of species, so degradome sequencing is used in research to identify mRNA targets in many species.
+Degradome sequencing has been used to identify miRNA cleavage sites, because miRNAs can cause endonucleolytic cleavage of mRNA by extensive and often perfect complementarity to mRNAs.
+Degradome sequencing revealed many known and novel plant miRNA and small interfering RNA (siRNA) targets.
 Recently, degradome sequencing also has been applied to identify animal (human and mouse) miRNA-derived cleavages.